 The background of many conversations relating to secondary education concerns the appropriateness of teaching politics.
 As referenced in chapter two, Daily (2006) and White (2009) stress the importance of early political identity formation.
 While the American polity recognizes the necessity of a political education both in the home and in the schools, the education received may not be as authentic as perceived.
 One immense benefit to the policy debate experience may relate to the time and space given to political identity formation (for those without an identity), re-formation (for those with a dissonant identity), or solidification of an existing identity (for those with a consistent identity).
 Switch-side debating combined with the personal distance from argument, provides a relatively safe space for playing with argumentation.
 Policy debate participation may uniquely answer White’s (2009) concern regarding the indoctrination of unquestioned patriotism, religiosity, and militarism in American schools.
 Participation in policy debate forces an intelligent academic defense, unraveling, or navigation through these concerns.
 Many debaters unlearn their ‘America can do no wrong’ perspective and develop an ability to understand and qualify American policy decisions both at home and abroad.
 This practice is inherently and genuinely political.
 As Colby (2008) concurs, political leaning does not compromise one’s political ideology but rather aids in intellectual integrity and clear critical thinking (p.
 6).
 Revisiting Galloway (2007) emphasis on dialogue, debate helps students realize positions outside their own have meaning.
 This practice opens students up to new intellectual and academic perspectives and values.
 Overall, this study finds debate may help aid the development of an authentic political identity.
 “Evaluating competing arguments in this way causes students to think harder about things they have previously taken for granted” (Colby, Beaumont, Ehrlich, and Corngold, 2007, p.
 115).

+1NC Gender K

-1NC---The affirmative’s gender neutral account of sacrifice masks the appropriation of female reproductive power and violence against women.
+---The affirmative’s gender neutral account of sacrifice masks the appropriation of female reproductive power and violence against women.

 Roberts-Hughes 2008